 Jul 10.
 The keynote “Performing Encryption: a somatic approach to the practices and urgencies of contemporary archiving” at the Dance & Somatic Practices Conference – Ethics and Repair: Continuing Dialogues within Somatic Informed Practice and Philosophy, Coventry, UK.
 (SK)

-Jun 18.
-‘The art of self-tracking’, an exhibition and presentation at Quantified Self conference, San Francisco, Herbst Pavilion (JS)
+Jun 18-20.
+‘The art of self-tracking‘, a group exhibition and presentation at Quantified Self conference, curatorial co-direction (with Alberto Frigo, the initiator of this initiative and early proponent of manual life-logging) San Francisco, Herbst Pavilion (JS).
+USA

 Jun 15.
 Presentation of “Lifelogging: “Snap a photo every 30 secs – reveal your parallel life””, at Selfie – Snapshot – Snapchat: The photograph between self-promotion, communication and history, the Landsforeningen til bevaring af Foto og Film (LFF) summer seminar at Gentofte Hovedbibliotek, Copenhagen, Denmark.
 (SK)

 Jun 15.
 Presentation of “Bearing Witness: Living Archives and its strategies for photographic representation” at Selfie – Snapshot – Snapchat: The photograph between self-promotion, communication and history, the Landsforeningen til bevaring af Foto og Film (LFF) summer seminar at Gentofte Hovedbibliotek, Copenhagen, Denmark.
 (TO)